Modernly designed loft bathroom in Old Whittington

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
 Take a measuring tape and run it from the floor to the ceiling at the tallest part of the room.
 If it’s 2.2 metres or more, your loft could be high enough to transform.
 Victorian homes tend to be lower than those constructed from the 1930s onwards, so may not have adequate head height.

 Depending on when it was constructed, your home will either have roof trusses or rafters.
-By putting your head up into your loft hatch, you ought to have the ability to know immediately what kind of roof you have.
+By putting your head up into your loft hatch, you ought to have the ability to know immediately what type of roof you have.

 What kind of loft conversions are there?

 A dormer attic conversion is an extension that extends from the slope of the roof.
-Dormers, in particular flat-roof dormers, are the most popular kind of conversion.
+Dormers, in particular flat-roof dormers, are the most popular type of conversion.
 They appropriate for pretty much any home with a sloping roof.

 Do you require Planning Permission in Old Whittington for a Loft Conversion?

 For most loft conversions, planning approval is not needed.
 That’s because they typically fall under your permitted development rights.
-That said, you will need to get planning approval if your plannings surpass certain limits and conditions, such as extending or altering the roof area beyond its current limits.
+That said, you will need to get planning approval if your plannings surpass certain limits and conditions, such as extending or altering the roof space beyond its current limits.

 How long does an Attic Conversion in Old Whittington take?